Previous dayFebruary 9, 2026Next day

 4.6 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.5 earthquake 18 km ESE of Johannesburg, CA came in on February 9, 2026 at 15:00 UTC.
+This magnitude 2.5 event was detected 18 km ESE of Johannesburg, CA on February 9, 2026, with origin time 15:00 UTC.
 At a depth of just 4.6 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 35.305°, -117.454°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 35.305°N, -117.454°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09